Gurki-gtb/elist_analysis/README.md

 ## 2020: Covid - Driven Inflection Point
 - Jan and Feb of 2020 follow the usual e-commerce flow with units sold dropping (post-holiday).
 - March (pandemic hits) and a surge in all KPI's occurrs, with a continous upwards trends month to month in AOV, order count, and revenue.
-- 100.8% increase in average units sold (1,404 -> 2,820), 30% increase in AOV ($229 -> $300), and a 162% in average monthly revenue ($322K -> $845k).
+- 100.8% increase in average units sold (1,404 -> 2,820), 30% increase in AOV ($229 -> $300), and a 162% increase in average monthly revenue ($322K -> $845k).
 - We see our first $1M dollar months in Sept and Dec where a combination of the pandemic with back to school and holiday shopping cause these ultra successful months.
 - Orders peaked at 4,109 units and AOV peaked at $321.
-The continous upwards trend throughout the year resulted in a total of $10.1M, an efficacious year.
+The continous upwards trend throughout the year resulted in a total of $10.1M, a record breaking year.
 ## 2021: Normalization Period
 - The momentum of 2020 carries over into early 2021 with Jan also generating a little over $1M.
 However, we see a significant drop in the following months where the revenue range falls between $640K - $760K.
-- Except for Sept and Dec where revenue surpasses $800K due to a surge in units sold.
+Except for Sept and Dec where revenue surpasses $800K due to a surge in units sold.
 - 2021 outsold 2020 by approximately 2,000 units (33,851 -> 35,858).
 Despite that, less revenue was generated due to a -15.33% decrease in AOV ($254).
 - Overall, 2021 generated $9.1M, a 10% decrease from 2020.
 With Q3 and Q4, yet again being the most successful quarters.
-Although overall performance decreased, 2021 was a very successful year.
+Although overall performance decreased, 2021 was a very strong year.